Prevent Increase in ICP

 Normal CPP = 60-80 mmHg.
 CPP < 50 mmHg may indicate

 Monitor Lumbar CSF Pressure

-The Clinical Nurse is responsible for the set-up, zeroing, leveling
+The RN is responsible for the set-up, zeroing, leveling

 and maintainance of a Lumbar CSF monitoring circuit.
 Level transducer